garglk/garglk/README.md

 # Gargoyle for Kindle Touch Devices (Touch, Paperwhite 3, etc.)

-* Changes to upstream gargoyle (https://github.com/garglk/garglk): <br/>
+Changes to upstream gargoyle (https://github.com/garglk/garglk):
-* Kindle port based on patches from: http://www.fabiszewski.net/kindle-gargoyle/ <br/>
+* Kindle port based on patches from: http://www.fabiszewski.net/kindle-gargoyle/
 * Supported in-game touch screen gestures:
-  * Double tap on word to insert it into input line at cursor position (based on patch from: https://github.com/RedHatter/granite) <br/>
   * One finger single tap on input line: place cursor
   * One finger double tap on word in input line: place cursor _after_ tapped word
+  * One finger double tap on word in game text to insert it into input line at cursor position (based on patch from: https://github.com/RedHatter/granite) <br/>
   * One finger swipe up: page up
   * One finger swipe down: page down
   * One finger swipe left: move cursor left